 Step 3: Controller Settings

 If you are using a PlayStation 4, Xbox One, Xbox 360, or generic controller, make sure you have the corresponding configuration support boxes checked:

 Also make sure your controller(s) is/are plugged in.
 All detected controllers compatible with the configurator will show up on this screen.

 Step 4: Pick a Game

-NOTE: Disclosure: In this example the author is picking his own game, as he has full control of its Steam Input API integration and can use it to demonstrate certain features.
+NOTE: Disclosure: In this example I'm picking my own game because I have full control of its Steam Input API integration and can use it to demonstrate certain features.